Marcokovich/Citibike-with-Tableu-ft.-Python/README.md

 - Most trips are used for around 5 minutes.
 ### For further query:
 - 1.)
 A heatmap that is a mixture of tables 4 and 5.
 Looking at hourly breakdown based on user type.
 To see if terminals can be used to advertise subscriptions during ours with high usage from nonsubscribers.
 - 2.)
-A color coded bubble heatmap measuring usages at stations based on user types to see if certain areas are more popular amongst non subscribers to advertise the subsciption as certain stations.
+A color-coded bubble heatmap measuring usages at stations based on user types to see if certain areas are more popular amongst non-subscribers to advertise the subscription as certain stations.